Pairshoe/Jenga-AE/README.md

 - **Separate Execution:** These scripts allow you to selectively reproduce the experiments you are interested in, which is more flexible.

-**Note:** Before getting started, please run the command below because the following experiments are conducted on a single GPU.
+**Note:** Except scalability experiment, please run the command below because the following experiments are conducted on a single GPU.

 ```
-export CUDA_VISIBLE_DEVICES=0
+export CUDA_VISIBLE_DEVICES=0 # Except scalability experiment
 ```

 #### 3.1 One-step Execution

-> **Hardware requirements: 1 NVIDIA A800 GPU or 1 NVIDIA A40 GPU.**
+> **Hardware requirements: 1 NVIDIA A800 GPU or 1 NVIDIA A40 GPU or 4 NVIDIA 4090 GPU.**
 >
 > **Estimated Time: about 5 hours.**